leebri101/Chef-de-Party/README.md

 ## **Potential-Features**
 *  Through some experimentation and testing throughout the quiz I have wanted to make a quiz that is more simple, effective and interactive as possible previous from the first quiz I made from my previous project with future things to add:
     * Having an interchangeable leader-board which allows other users/players to see their rankings at the end of the results page.
-Which will change frequently
+Which will change frequently upon the score of each individual.

-This personal project portfolio page with be an ongoing improvement as I study more advanced coding to change and improve the appearance of the page and functionalities:
+    * Simple sound bites for depending on results.
+    * A Quiz at which the user can select upon the difficulty at which that challenge.

 ## **Deployment**
 The project has been deployed with the following steps:-